ngreifer/WeightIt/README.md

 `WeightIt` is a one-stop package to generate balancing weights for point and longitudinal treatments in observational studies.
-Support is included for binary, multi-category, and continuous treatments, a variety fo estimand including the ATE, ATT, ATC, ATO, and others, and support for a wide variety of weighting methods, including those that rely on parametric modeling, machine learning, or optimization.
+Support is included for binary, multi-category, and continuous treatments, a variety of estimands including the ATE, ATT, ATC, ATO, and others, and support for a wide variety of weighting methods, including those that rely on parametric modeling, machine learning, or optimization.
 `WeightIt` also provides functionality for fitting regression models in